kmalakoff/knockback/packages/npm/README.md

 ###Module Loading

-Knockback.js is compatible with Require.js and AMD module loading.
+Knockback.js is compatible with RequireJS, CommonJS, Brunch and AMD module loading.
 Module names:

 * 'knockback' - knockback.js full, full stack, core, and core stack.
 If you use a knockback-core.js variant, you can check post-loading whether the module included optional extensions.
 * 'knockback-defaults' - knockback-defaults.js module.
 Comes bundled with knockback.js and knockback-full-stack.js.